Soleil Ho

 Ho became the food critic at the San Francisco Chronicle in 2019, replacing Michael Bauer.
 Ho left the position in 2023, becoming a part of the Chronicle's opinion desk.

-Life and career
+Ho was awarded the James Beard Award for Criticism in 2022, and was nominated for the same award in 2020 and 2023.

+Early life and education

-Born into a Vietnamese-American family, Ho was raised in New York and graduated from Stuyvesant High School in 2005.
-According to Ho, they were embarrassed as a child by the "brothy, weirdly fishy" dishes that their family ate, at least in part because of how other children might react.
+Born into a Vietnamese-American family in rural Illinois, Ho was raised in New York City with their mother Francie, who worked in the fashion industry, and their sister.
+They graduated from Stuyvesant High School in 2005.
 Ho graduated from Grinnell College in 2009.

+Career

 As a chef, Ho has worked at restaurants in New Orleans, Minneapolis, Portland, Oregon, and Puerto Vallarta, where their mother owned a restaurant.

+Ho and journalist Zahir Janmohamed launched a podcast titled Racist Sandwich about under-reported issues in the food industry in 2016; one of their listeners, artist and writer Blue Delliquanti, collaborated with them on the 2017 graphic novel MEAL about "eating bugs, queer desire, and opening a restaurant".

 In 2019, they replaced Michael Bauer, who retired after 32 years as the restaurant critic for the San Francisco Chronicle.
 Ho has joked that Bauer, their predecessor at the newspaper, held the job since they were "not even a fetus".
+In their first year, they produced a new methodology for the Chronicles listicles, prioritizing diversity, affordability and localness, detailing ADA compliance and plant-based options, using public transportation, and eliminating starred reviews.